YetZzzzzz/HME/README.md

 ### Datasets:
 **Please move the following datasets into directory ./datasets/**

-The aligned CMU-MOSI and CMU-MOSEI datasets can be downloaded according to [DiCMoR](https://github.com/mdswyz/DiCMoR) and [IMDer](https://github.com/mdswyz/IMDer).
+The aligned CMU-MOSI and CMU-MOSEI datasets can be downloaded according to [DiCMoR](https://github.com/mdswyz/DiCMoR) and [IMDer](https://github.com/mdswyz/IMDer), rename the pkl as `aligned_{dataset}.pkl'.

 ### Prerequisites: